Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-support-ts" %} compile without errors on TypeScript v3.5 and greater.

+Supporting older versions of TypeScript can be a challenge.
+There are two general approaches:

+1. Don't use new features.
+2. Use [`typesVersions`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions), which might require manual effort to produce typings compatible with older versions based on the new typings.
+Much of that effort can be automated using [`downlevel-dts`](https://github.com/sandersn/downlevel-dts).

 {% include requirement/MUST id="ts-register-dropped-platforms" %} get approval from the [Architecture Board] to drop support for any platform (except IE11 and Node 6) even if support isn't required.

 ## Namespaces, NPM Scopes, and Distribution Tags {#ts-namespace}